nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/upgrading-liferay-dxp/upgrade-stability-and-performance/database-pruning-for-faster-upgrades.md

 For example, sites may store many unused versions of Web Content articles or Documents and Media files.
 If you're done revising them and don't need the intermediate revisions, you can safely remove them.
 This saves space and upgrade time.

+Here are the database pruning topics:

+* Removing Duplicate Web Content Structure Field Names
+* Finding and Remove Unused Objects
+* Testing with a Copy of the Pruned Database

-### Remove Duplicate Web Content Structure Field Names
+## Removing Duplicate Web Content Structure Field Names

 If you've used Web Content Management extensively, you might have structures without unique field names.
 Find and remove duplicate field names before upgrading.
 If you upgraded to Liferay Portal 6.2 previously and skipped doing this, you'll encounter this error: